Wisconsin State Law Library

 Elements of the Offense

-2. Victim’s Mental Illness or Deficiency: The victim must suffer from a mental illness or deficiency that renders them temporarily or permanently incapable of appraising or understanding their own conduct.
+3. Victim’s Mental Illness or Deficiency: The victim suffered from a mental illness or deficiency that rendered the victim temporarily or permanently incapable of appraising the victim’s own conduct.

-3. Defendant’s Knowledge of the Condition: The defendant must have known that the victim suffered from such a mental illness or deficiency at the time of the sexual contact or intercourse, and must have known that the mental condition rendered the person temporarily or permanently incapable of appraising their own conduct.
+4. Defendant’s Knowledge of the Condition: The defendant knew that the victim suffered from such a mental illness or deficiency and knew that the condition rendered the victim temporarily or permanently incapable of appraising the victim’s own conduct.

 Jury Instruction